xokao/www.nearinfinity.com/README.md

 Make sure you are located in the blogs directory and committing/pushing changes in the blogs project rather than the root project.
 You only have push privileges to the blogs directory.

+PLEASE NOTE: Any new commits are immediately pushed to the LIVE website.
+Make sure that your posts are formatted properly BEFORE you commit.

 Syntax Highlighting
 -------------------